oakes/play-clj.net/README.md

 ## Introduction

 A library for painlessly adding networking support to play-clj games.
+No documentation yet, but there is an [example game](https://github.com/oakes/play-clj-examples/tree/master/minicraft-online).

 ## Licensing